-Family politics, friend drama and ex girlfriends all have to be kept in mind – sure, it’s your day, but if you can do something to minimise the chance of drama taking away from the shine of your big day, you would, right?
+Family politics, friend drama and ex girlfriends all have to be kept in mind.
+Sure, it’s your day, but if you can do something to minimise the chance of drama taking away from the shine of your big day, you would, right?

 How many seats and tables do you need for your wedding guests at your reception venue?

-If you are getting married in a marquee or setting up your own furniture in a hall, it can be a bit more complicated.
+If you are getting married in a marquee or setting up hired furniture in a hall, it can be a bit more complicated.
 This is the point where a wedding coordinator, planner or stylist becomes invaluable, and is typically a core part of their offerings (see for example, Encore Events)

-If you’re determined to DIY, it’s doable – just a little bit more planning, number crunching and fiddling round.
+If you’re determined to DIY, it’s doable - just a little bit more planning, number crunching and fiddling round.
 Depending on the space, furniture and budget available, you might like to mix up your seating arrangements too (check out some ideas here).
-Different table shapes have their pros and cons – long rectangular tables can fit a greater seated capacity into a space and it’s easier for guests to talk.
+Different table shapes have their pros and cons.
+Long rectangular tables can fit a greater seated capacity into a space and it's easier for guests to talk.
 Round tables are a more traditional option and afford your guests more leg room.

 How to map out your wedding reception's space